iDEA-iSAIL-Lab-UIUC/ClimateBench-M/README.md

 ## 📦 Dataset Download
 To facilitate broad accessibility and reproducibility, **ClimateBench-M** is hosted on [🤗 Hugging Face Datasets](https://huggingface.co/docs/datasets/index).
 Due to its size and multi-modal nature, the dataset is split into two parts:

-- [**ClimateBench-M-TS**](https://huggingface.co/datasets/Violet24K/ClimateBench-M-TS): Climate time-series with extreme weather event aligned and labeled.
+- [**ClimateBench-M-TS**](https://huggingface.co/datasets/Violet24K/ClimateBench-M-TS): Climate time series with extreme events aligned and labeled.
 - [**ClimateBench-M-IMG**](https://huggingface.co/datasets/Violet24K/ClimateBench-M-IMG): Satellite imagery data

 This separation allows users to download only the modalities relevant to their tasks.
 To download, please ensure you have the Hugging Face CLI installed: